Sports and Scores header

 |Other: World Cup | MLS | Womens NCAA BK | WNBA | Arena FB | NFL Draft | NBA Draft

-The guys chat about the Pats, their weaknesses early on this season and what lies ahead for team.
-They take a bunch of calls on a variety of NFL playoff topics.
+The guys get into Cowboys/Packers and Chiefs/Steelers and what they expect to go down later today.

-Fauria calls the boys to give his thoughts on yesterday's games and look ahead to today's games.
-He gets into the Pats and why he feels that it doesn't really matter who their opponent is next week.
+The guys talk about the time change for the other AFC divisional playoff game in Kansas City due to weather conditions.
+Jerry doesn't agree with the decision and thinks it may have to do with dollar signs - the guys discuss.

-The guys get into the Dolphins and Steelers later today at Heinz Field and what they expect to go down.
+The boys chat about Michael Bennett absolutely going off and ripping a reporter yesterday after Seattle's loss in Atlanta.
+They also get into Earl Thomas and Ray Lewis making waves on Twitter by going after Tom Brady during the game last night.

 WEEI.com's Mike Petraglia and Ben Kichen of the 'Dale and Holley Show' talk about Isaiah Thomas' flagrant foul against the Heat, and also discuss why it's time for the Celtics to address their biggest need.